-- Stores all configuration data for sub-partitioned sets managed by pg_partman. - The sub_parent column is the parent table of the subpartition set and all other columns govern how that parent's children are subpartitioned. - All columns except sub_parent work the same exact way as their counterparts in the part_config table.
+- Stores all configuration data for sub-partitioned sets managed by pg_partman. - The sub_parent column is the parent table of the subpartition set and all other columns govern how that parent's children are subpartitioned. - All other columns work the same exact way as their counterparts in either the part_config table or as the parameters passed to create_parent().